TCJMaas/DSS-Master-Thesis/README.md

 ## Dataset
 **Bender, A., Whelan, B., & Sukkarieh, S. (2019).
 Ladybird cobbitty 2017 brassica dataset. [https://doi.org/10.25910/5c941d0c8bccb](https://doi.org/10.25910/5c941d0c8bccb)**

-For this study, only the manual measurements, environmental data, and RGB images from week 6 were used and are stored in this repository as raw data.
-The full dataset is publicly available under a CC BY-NC-SA 4.0 license and can be downloaded [here](http://hdl.handle.net/2123/20187).
+For this study, only the manual measurements and in-situ environmental data are stored in this repository as raw data.
+The autonomously collected RGB images from Week 6 are not stored directly in this repository but are part of the full dataset, which is publicly available under a CC BY-NC-SA 4.0 license.
+The complete dataset, including the images, can be downloaded [here](http://hdl.handle.net/2123/20187).

 ## Directory Structure
 - **[`data/`](data/)**: Contains subdirectories with the raw and processed datasets: